kyma-incubator/reconciler/README.md

         cd $GOPATH/src/github.com/kyma-incubator/reconciler/
         make build

-        # Start the component-reconciler (here 'istio') as standalone service
+        # Start the component reconciler (for example, 'istio') as standalone service
         ./bin/reconciler-darwin reconciler start istio

-        # To get a list list all configuration options for the component-reconciler call:
+        # To get a list of all configuration options for the component reconciler, call:
         ./bin/reconciler-darwin reconciler start istio --help